bharath-blazecode/luna-turbopi-intelligent-robot/docs/future-improvements.md

 ## Final Direction

-The strongest future direction for LUNA would be to turn it into a polished robotics and cybersecurity-adjacent portfolio project.
+The strongest future direction for LUNA would be developing it into a dedicated robotics and network security research platform.
 Possible next versions could focus on:

 - Autonomous patrol behaviour
 - Local network control